White Death (board game): Gameplay

 During each impulse, the active player can choose "action" or "pass".
-If choosing "pass", the player can only attack with barrage, and can only move by railway.
-If "action" is chosen, then the player spends between 1 and 10 movement points to move one or more units, and then can use both barrage fire and assault.
-The active player's impulses continue until all ten movement points have been used.
+If choosing "pass", the player can only attack with barrage, and can only move by railway but must spend 1 movement point.
+If "action" is chosen, then the player spends between 1 and 10 movement points, from his 10 MP limit per turn, to move one or more units, and then can use both barrage fire and assault.
 The other player then becomes the active player.
+The players alternate spending movement points and conducting impulses until all ten movement points have been used by both players.